nicholasbalasus/write_blended_files/PUM.md

 ![](resources/example.png)

 ### (6) Contact and acknowledgements

-If you have questions about the data, please contact me at `nicholasbalasus@g.harvard.edu`.
+If you have questions about the data, please contact me at nicholasbalasus@g.harvard.edu.
 Additionally, please contact me if you plan to use the data in your research so that proper acknowledgements can be made.